loganmcdavid11/stabilize_co2/README.md

   - [**Data on CO2 and Greenhouse Gas Emissions by Our World in Data - owid-co2-data.csv**](https://github.com/owid/co2-data)

 ### Data Report
 - Please download **stabilize_co2.pdf** to view my data report.
-This report contains code, visualizations and explainations as to key insights the plots are showing.
+This report contains code, visualizations and explainations as to the key insights to associated plotted data.

 ### Sources
 - Github: SpencerPao / Data_Science